hindu-comm/mail_stream_indology/2013/06/SARIT_DFG_NEH_award_/142__Whitney_Cox.md

 >
 > Prof. Pollock and I both attended the 1988 meeting in Texas, and the present project will go a large way towards fulfilling the ideas that were born then.
 >
 > I would like to take this opportunity to recognize the fine work of other corpus projects in our field of indology, such as the Digital Sanskrit Buddhist Canon, the DCS, Muktabodha, Indica & Buddhica, the Sanskrit Library, and especially of course GRETIL and TITUS.
 All these projects have great strengths, and afford important new ways of accessing and studying Indian literatures.
-SARIT will ​​make its own unique contribution.
+SARIT will make its own unique contribution.
 >
-> ​Dr Dominik Wujastyk
+> Dr Dominik Wujastyk
 > SARIT, INDOLOGY.
-> ​
+>
 > _______________________________________________
 > INDOLOGY mailing list
 > INDOLOGY at list.indology.info